 Sneezy the Snowman Activities and Printables: Attention all Kindergarten teachers looking for a new winter read: look no further than Sneezy the Snowman by Maureen Wright!
 This charming tale follows the adventures of a snowman named Sneezy who can’t seem to get warm.
 We have 7 Sneezy the Snowman Activities and Printables to guide learning.
 And yes, you can use these for Sneezy the Snowman activities and lesson plants in your classroom.

 What is Sneezy the Snowman About?

 But every time Sneezy the Snowman tries to play, he gets too cold.
 His friends try to help him find a solution, but alas, when he warms up, he melts.
-This heartwarming story is not only a delightful read for the season of winter, but it also teaches kids about how water change form and the water cycle.
+This heartwarming story is not only a delightful read for winter, but it also teaches kids about how water changes form and the water cycle.
 (You can grab this book here on Amazon.)

 We begin by reading this book together.
 I read the book to the class, and my students partner up and discuss the book with their reading partner.
 When we get to a new word we may not know, I stop and ask the reading partners to think about what that word may mean.
 I listen to see if we have an understanding of this word or if we have misconceptions.

-Then, we discuss the vocabulary from the book and what it actually means using vocabulary cards.
-I am able to correct misconceptions with ease since I know what my little learners are thinking.
+Then, we discuss the vocabulary from the book and what it means using vocabulary cards.
+I can correct misconceptions with ease since I know what my little learners are thinking.
 Next, I make sure I read that section of the book to the class again so we get a full understanding.

 Next, we read the book or retell the book using sequencing cards.
 I do not expect my learners to recall all the events after reading the book one or two times.
 Instead, we use the book for prompting and support.
 We make sure that the events go in order and make sense.
 We can double-check ourselves.